learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 // => ["teddy bear", "drone", "doll"]
 ```

-Notice that we've just moved the initialization and iteration statements -
+Notice that we've just moved the initialization and iteration statements &mdash;
-declaring the `i` variable outside the loop, and now incrementing it _inside_
+declaring the `i` variable _outside_ the loop, and now incrementing it _inside_
 the loop.

 > **CAUTION**: When using `while` loops, it is easy to forget to involve iteration.
-> Leaving iteration out can result in a condition that _always_ evaluate to
-> `true`, causing an infinite loop!
+Leaving iteration out can result in a condition that _always_ evaluate to `true`, causing an infinite loop!

 Because of their design, `while` loops are sometimes used when we _want_
-a loop to run an indeterminate amount of times.
+a loop to run an indeterminate number of times.
 If we were pseudocoding out a
 program for planting a garden, we could use `while` to organize the work:

 ```js